800.845.0580

 Request A Quote

-How should you maintain your lawn?
-You should seed it often.
-That will help ensure that your lawn does not turn brown, patchy, and thin.
-In short, seeding will help ensure all the bare spots and gaps in the sod are filled.
+Seeding your lawn often will help ensure that your lawn does not turn brown, patchy, and thin, and will fill in all the bare spots and gaps in the sod.

 The Best Time of Year for Seeding